 History:

 The New Breed was a rock band based out of Carlisle, Pennsylvania.
-The band consisted of Jim Mills on lead vocals and drums, Terry Brady on vocals and lead guitar, Augie Dietz on vocals and rhythm guitar, and Terry Calaman on bass guitar.
-It appears as though all members of the group were on the older side compared to their contemporaries.
-Members Dietz and Calaman (and possibly Mills) were in their mid 30’s during the group’s heyday.
+The band's original lineup consisted of Jim Mills on lead vocals and drums, Augie Dietz on vocals and rhythm guitar, and Terry Calaman on bass guitar.
+Their fourth member, Terry Brady, was recruited from The Sharvells, a lounge rock group.
+He joined on lead guitar after playing lead guitar on a folk album by Gay Minnich.
+Members Dietz and Calaman were in their mid 30’s during the group’s heyday and bother were veterans.
+Calaman served in the navy while Dietz served in Vietnam.

-According to my research, all members of The New Breed besides Terry Brady were members of the VFW post in Carlisle.
 The band’s origins are unknown besides the fact they got together in the early 70’s and they all worked day jobs.
-These included a carpet salesman, print shop worker, contractor, and radio DJ.
-The group enjoyed moderate success playing live in the Carlisle region and eventually recorded an album.
+At night they were one of the most popular rock groups in the city.
+The group enjoyed moderate success playing live in central and southern Pennsylvania and eventually recorded an album.
 The album, titled “Many Moods Of New Breed”, was recorded at a studio in Maryland known as ITIRI.
 The music on the album was a blending of originals and soul covers.
 The album was produced by the band, arranged by Jim Mills, and featured a horn section consisting of Carlisle residents Chet Nace and Ed Strohm.
-During the recording, the members of the band experimented with compositions by taking up several unfamiliar instruments.
+Strohm and Nace frequently performed with this lineup on stage.
+During the recording, the members of the band experimented by taking up several unfamiliar instruments.
 Mills played organ on several tracks, Brady played drums on a tune, Dietz contributed some lead guitar parts, and their horn section played various percussion instruments on several tracks.

 The Many Moods Of (1972, New Breed Records)